Roof Insure

 Workers Comp Non-Subscriber Options for Texas Roofers

 Texas allows employers to opt out of workers comp.
-Learn the legal risks, alternative benefit plans, and when non-subscription makes sense for roofing companies.
+Learn the legal risks, alternative benefit plans, and when non-subscription makes sense for roofing.

 TPO vs EPDM vs Modified Bitumen: Insurance Implications